tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Android SDK/快速入门_intl_en.md

 - For SDK FAQs, please see [Android SDK FAQs](https://intl.cloud.tencent.com/document/product/436/38955).

 >?
 If you encounter errors such as non-existent functions or methods when using the XML version of the SDK, please update the SDK to the latest version and try again.
->

 ## Preparations

 1. You need an Android app, which can be one of your existing projects or a new one.
 2. Make sure that your Android app’s target API level is 15 (Ice Cream Sandwich) or above.
-3. Prepare a remote address that can be used to obtain your Tencent Cloud temporary key.
-For more information on temporary keys, please see [Implementing Direct Upload for Mobile Apps](https://intl.cloud.tencent.com/document/product/436/30618).
+3. You need a remote address where users can obtain your Tencent Cloud temporary key.
+For more information on temporary keys, see [Direct Upload for Mobile Apps](https://intl.cloud.tencent.com/document/product/436/30618).

 ## Step 1.
 Install the SDK